JGiraldo29/europa-core/README.md

 ## Quick Start
 1. Clone the repository
+2. Create your Program.cs
-2. Configure your appsettings.json
+3. Configure your appsettings.json
+4. Add your views.
-3. Run the application
+5. Run the application

 ## Configuration
 Basic configuration example: